CanDIG/CanDIGv2/docs/install-candig.md

 Note that CanDIG requires **Docker Compose v2**, which is provided alongside the latest version of Docker Engine.
 Versions of Docker which do not provide Docker Compose will unfortunately not work with CanDIG.

+Docker Engine (also known as Docker CE) is recommened over Docker Desktop for linux installations.

+Note that CanDIG requires **Docker Compose v2**, which is provided alongside the latest version of Docker Engine.
+Versions of Docker which do not provide Docker Compose will unfortunately not work with CanDIG.

 ## Install OS Dependencies

 ### Debian